-Another criteria is that our coaches have to be certified by at least USAT (and hopefully other organizations).
+Another criterion is that our coaches have to be certified by at least USAT (and hopefully other organizations).
 Credentials and customer service are important foundations for your business.
 They demonstrate initiative and commitment to the sport and to the athletes … your customers!

 Having a solid contract in place between you and your coaches is critical.
-When coaches know what they are responsible for and in return what is provided to them, things are clear and everyone understand their role.
+When coaches know what they are responsible for and in return what is provided to them, things are clear and everyone understands their role.

 Some ideas to consider are having a fair coaching fee split with athletes.
 Providing your coaches with bonuses which can be either monetary or through products may have a powerful impact.
 Helping them get access to media outlets so they can write and express their ideas is another good benefit.
 More ideas would be to take care of billing for your coaches, creating camaraderie, giving them recognition in monthly newsletters and on your company website.
 When an athlete is successful, usually the coach should get some credit too!
 In the end, you want a win-win, a situation where the coaches tell you they are happy, doing what they love and making a living enjoying what they love to do.